 Roku Relayis not a Roku remote app.
 It’s an app to set up a device called Roku Relay

 If you don’t have a lost Roku remote, so much as one that just isn’t working, then there are a few other options available to you.

 One that is surprisingly simple, and works more often than you would think is just taking the batteries out of the Roku remote and putting them back in.
 Sometimes this fixes any Roku remote not pairing issues you have.
 Also, try to switch the batteries (so Battery A is now where Battery B was, and vice versa).

-This is one of those solutions that seems to obvious, but don’t knock it until you’ve tried it!
-Replacing (or switching) Roku remote batteries works in a lot of cases, and can save you a lot of hassle.
+This is one of those solutions that seems too obvious, but don’t knock it until you’ve tried it!
+Replacing (or switching) Roku remote batteries work in a lot of cases and can save you a lot of hassle.